architect/arc.codes/src/shared/en/aws/guides-http.md

 - <b>`params`</b> - `Object`, any URL params, if defined in your function's path (i.e. `get /:foo/bar`)
 - <b>`query`</b> - `Object`, any query params, if present
 - <b>`headers`</b> - `Object`, contains all client request headers

+Routes also get the AWS [`context`](https://docs.aws.amazon.com/lambda/latest/dg/nodejs-prog-model-context.html) `Object` as a second argument, which can be used for performance optimisation and other tricksm but most routes don't use it.

+## Return a response

 To send a response, HTTP functions return a plain JavaScript `Object` with the following params: